jmgustasson/semanticky/shards/README.md

 - Claude created the manual draft and I enhanced it

 This system is free for anyone to use and modify.

+*PLEASE NOTE:* Since shards are essentially a capture of your interaction style and therefore represent "a shard of your brain," give some thought toward storing them in a secure place, and be mindful of who you share them with.
+Treat them like you would your original chatlogs.